AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 \end{pmatrix}
 $$

 Each component of the vertex coordinate is divided by its w component giving smaller vertex coordinates the further away a vertex is from the viewer.
 This is another reason why the w component is important, since it helps us with perspective projection.
 The resulting coordinates are then in normalized device space.
-If you're interested to figure out how the orthographic and perspective projection matrices are actually calculated use
+If you're interested to figure out how the orthographic and perspective projection matrices are actually calculated use [this excellent article](http://www.songho.ca/opengl/gl_projectionmatrix.html) by Songho.

+Remember this is what we do with the skybox where we take the z coordinate and assign it the value of the w coordinate as well so whenever it does perspective division it is always a value of 1.
+So it will forever be away from us.